Yoyiberto/UOrleans/Data_Fusion/README.md

 ### System Model

-The state of the robot at any time `k` is represented by the vector:
+The state of the robot at any time $k$ is represented by the vector:
 $$
 X_k = \begin{bmatrix} x_k \\ y_k \\ \theta_k \end{bmatrix}
 $$